 - Cover up – wear a hat that protects your head, ears and neck

-- Keep your shirt on – wear loose t-shirts or long sleeve shirts
+- Keep your shirt on – wear t-shirts or long sleeve shirts

 - Sunscreen – minimum SPF 15 and 4 star rating.
 Apply generously and reapply often.
 Always use on ears, neck and face, even with a hat

-- Find a shady spot – if possible work in a shaded area and especially at lunchtime (strongest UV radiation) take your break in the shade.
+- Find a shady spot – if possible work in a shaded area and especially at lunchtime (strongest UV radiation is between 11am and 3pm) take your break in the shade.
 Even on cloudy days, UV rays can filter through

 - Many people call the skin burning they receive on cloudy days ‘wind burn’ – this is not correct, it is caused by UV rays filtering through the cloud cover causing sunburn